PatrickF1/fzf.fish/README.md

 ### Change the command used to preview folders

-The search files feature, by default, uses `ls` to preview the contents of a directory.
+The search directory feature, by default, uses `ls` to preview the contents of a directory.
 To integrate with the variety of `ls` replacements available, the command used to preview directories is configurable through the `fzf_preview_dir_cmd` variable.
 For example, in your `config.fish`, you may put:

 ```fish
 set fzf_preview_dir_cmd exa --all --color=always